Raiders of the Lost Ark

 an 18th Century fop and thus associate — whether rightly

-or wrongly — with the historical man, mortal Mozart
+or wrongly — with the historical man, the mortal Mozart

 whose placeholder you are, less you than a version of you